 GLSEN has also released a Florida-specific research brief on these issues, warning that “the vast majority of LGBT students in Florida regularly heard homophobic remarks, sexist remarks, and negative remarks about gender expression”; that a majority of students who were assaulted or harassed “never reported it to school staff”; and that “LGBT students in Florida most often did not have access to in-school resources and supports.”

 Finally, GLSEN’s research indicates that “GSAs can help to make schools safer for students and may play a role in mitigating the negative impact of bullying and harassment experienced by some LGBT students.”
-Research carried out by other groups has reached similar conclusions.
+Other research has reached similar conclusions.
 And the federal Centers for Disease Control & Prevention has relied on research from GLSEN and other sources in recommending that schools encourage gay-straight alliances and similar clubs, which can “help promote health and safety among LGBTQ youth.”

 Lake County School Board members need to face up to these facts and figures, rather than obsess over the technicalities of a state law that might (but probably won’t—see below) relieve them of their duty to protect their students by allowing a GSA.

 2. The notion that middle school students are too young to talk about sexual orientation or gender identity is absurd.

 Some Lake County school members apparently think that middle school students shouldn’t be discussing issues related to sexual orientation or gender identity.
 But this is, frankly, ridiculous.